l0w3/l0w3/README.md

 ## whoami

-I am Álex Rodríguez Pérez, an 18 year old Computer Science student who has always been playing around with computers and programming.
+I am Álex Rodríguez Pérez, an 19 year old Cybersecurity student who has always been playing around with computers and programming.
 In my github you will find everything that I do during my degree, Hackathons, Personal projects and much more!
 If you like what I do feel free to give some stars, follow me or contact me if you need something!

 ## Education: 42 Barcelona